jiayihu/gh-issues-for-comments/README.md

   Default value: `id`

-  Article property to use as unique id
+  Article property to use as unique id.
+If an id is not available, it's recommended to use something meaninful but not likely to change like the filepath or title.

 - **options.jsonPath** (*optional*)